EU signs gas deal with Egypt, Israel to end 'dependency' on Russia

 During her Israel visit, von der Leyen had accused Moscow of deliberately cutting off gas supplied to European countries "in retaliation for our support to Ukraine".

-"This is a big step forward in the energy supply to Europe, but also for Egypt to become a regional energy hub," she said in Cairo, also highlighting Egypt's renewable energy potential.
+"This is a big step forward in the energy supply to Europe, but also for Egypt to become a regional energy hub," she said in Cairo.

+Egypt will host the UN COP27 climate conference in Sharm el-Sheikh in November.

+Later Wednesday, von der Leyen travelled to Jordan, where she met with King Abdullah II, calling Jordan "an essential partner for the EU" in comments on Twitter.

 © 2022 AFP